SauloSilva/grunt-node-sprite-mixings/README.md

 #### mixing.name

 name: `String`
-Specifies the name of the mixing which shall be generated.
+By `default` is  `false`, specifies the name of the mixing which shall be generated.
 For a group of mixings this option is not a valid because the name is inherited from the name of the sprite.
 For this reason he is only necessary to inside the **mixing** property.

 ### Usage Examples